kalisjoshua/kalisjoshua.me/articles/i_made_a_blog.md

 ## What I Created

-  1. Simple
+I like using stuff I can understand.
+I didn't want to learn a whole lot to get a "working" site up and available.
+So I worked on reducing everything to bare necessities; what is absolutely needed.

   1. Router
   2. Server
   3. Templates
-    4. Email Obfuscater
+  4. Tag Filtering

-    5. Syntax Highlighting
-  2. Markdown Content
+### Router

+I needed a router to make sure that I could reliably handle requests.
+So I wrote a simple one for myself.
+It was kind of fun, a single function which performs double duty registering and returning routes.
+Add in some error checking and it's all done.

+### Server

+The server was the next most important part.
+Once I created a way to handle a request I needed something to do all of that.
+Included in the server is some content caching for the styles and scripts - basically anything in the "public" folder (for right now) - and the articles.
+In the future I think that I would like to break this file up into at least two or three to make them more modular and replace-able or refactor-able.

+### Templating

+I used the first templating library I found that had template inheritance since I thought that would be handy; and it was.
+Swig was the choice but I am sure there are plenty of others that would fit the bill.

-### Simple
+### Tagging & Filtering

-I like using stuff that I can understand.
-I didn't want to learn a whole lot to get a "working" site up and available.
+The tags in the article files are plain text.
+They might not be robust but they are easy.
+The templates create a DOM location for the tags to be picked up by JavaScript and make useful for filtering in the page.

 ## Conclusion